tadaspetra/astro-video-call/BLOG.md

 1. Create your Astro project using `npm create astro@latest`.
 2. Add Tailwind CSS using `npx astro add tailwind`.
 3. Add React using `npx astro add react`.
-4. Add the Agora UI Kit using `npm install agora-react-uikit`.
+4. Add the Agora UI Kit using `npm install agora-rtc-react`.
 5. Add `PUBLIC_AGORA_APP_ID = '<---Your App Id--->'` to your `.env` file.

 ## Structure of the Project